 Covered BIQSFP costs may also include but not be limited to procurement of and completion of research assays on blood or tissue, central pathology or image reading, and shipping.
 Costs associated with QOL/PRO assessments that are conducted as part of CEA may be included.

 How does the process for the BIQSFP funding correlate with the OEWG Protocol approval guidelines/timelines implemented in early 2011?

-The SSCs evaluate and prioritize concepts (including those that have an associated BIQSFP) in accordance with OEWG timelines.
+The NCI Scientific Steering Committees (SSCs) evaluate and prioritize concepts (including those that have an associated BIQSFP) in accordance with OEWG timelines.
 While a BIQSFP funding decision can occur early in the process, timelines for development and activation of the parent protocols will be in accordance with the OEWG recommendations.

 Does BIQSFP funding support biospecimen and tissue procurement and analyses?

 BIQSFP does not normally support biospecimen and tissue procurement and analysis which focuses on assay development or that could be conducted in the future on stored specimens.
-BIQSFP supports biospecimen and tissue procurement, shipping costs, and analysis if the results are critical to the stated primary or secondary objectives of the approved trial.
+BIQSFP supports biospecimen and tissue shipping costs along with analysis if the results are critical to the stated primary or secondary objectives of the approved trial.
 It is recommended that these questions be discussed with CTEP or DCP Program Staff prior to submission to determine eligibility.

 How many proposals do you expect to fund?
 Is there a funding limit?

 The number of proposals that will be funded is contingent upon the availability of funds and the number of meritorious applications submitted.
 NCI committed approximately $10 million in total costs in fiscal year 2017 to this program.